keboola/website/_product/index.md

   - name: Sarah....
     desc: Now it's upto you to fill in quotes...work with Fenek, Marcus, Jakub and Lebka, pls.
+- template: article-list-one-row
+  block: article-list-one-row
+  subheadline: all in one container based data  platform you can add to
+  headline: A new approach to enterprise analytics
+  content: With Keboola you can support different roles across the organization from
+    data scientists to advanced users in business and their ever changing requirements for tools, setup and data without the need to change the underlaying infrastructure or deploy significant new IT resources to handle demands of DataScientist and "Citizen" data users across your organisation
 - template: article-list-table
   block: article-list-table
   tablehead: